Great strategies start with a compelling mission, a clear and inspiring vision, or both.

 Often, businesses don't need both.
 The mission is to achieve their vision.
 And their vision is to fulfil their mission.
 In such cases, either one or the other is enough.

-Other times, businesses find having separate mission and vision statements allows them to more fully express the purpose and ambitions.
+Other times, businesses find that having separate mission and vision statements allows them to more fully express the purpose and ambitions.

 It really depends on what works best for each different business.